dgraph-io/dgraph/wiki/content/deploy/index.md

 {{% notice "tip" %}}You must delete the old node cert and key before you can generate a new pair.{{% /notice %}}

-{{% notice "tip" %}}When using host names for node certificates, including _localhost_, your clients must connect to the matching host name -- such as _localhost_ not 127.0.0.1.
+{{% notice "note" %}}When using host names for node certificates, including _localhost_, your clients must connect to the matching host name -- such as _localhost_ not 127.0.0.1.
 If you need to use IP addresses, then add them to the node certificate.{{% /notice %}}

 ### Certificate inspection